Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Convex optimization optimality conditions

 Using the subdifferential expression of the directional derivative~\eqref{eq:dirder-general} and the subdifferential~\eqref{eq:subdifferential-rcc} we have

 with $\bp=\phi^T\ba$.
 So we can interpret the search direction $u$ as the coordinates of a generalized polynomial $p=\phi^Tu$ in the basis $\phi$ and write

-Then the equivalence between the Proposition~\ref{prop:strong-uniqueness} first condition (strong optimality) and the third condition (non-negative directional derivative) gives rise to the optimality condition in the following theorem, where, for convenience, the $2$-norm of a generalized polynomial is the $2$-norm of the vector of its coefficients in the basis $\phi$. \begin{theorem} Let $\F:X\rightarrow2^\R$ be a totally continuous set-valued function and $r\geq0$.
+Then the equivalence between the Proposition~\ref{prop:strong-uniqueness} first condition (strong optimality) and the third condition (non-negative directional derivative) gives rise to the optimality condition in the following theorem, where $\|p\|_{\phi,2}$ is the $2$-norm of the vector of the coefficients of $p$ in the basis $\phi$. \begin{theorem} Let $\F:X\rightarrow2^\R$ be a totally continuous set-valued function and $r\geq0$.
 The generalized polynomial $\bp$ satisfies

 if and only if